department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-epic.md

 ### Hypothesis

-(this may require a spike ticket to be cr
+_A hypothesis may depend on a spike ticket to be completed._

 We believe that _this_solution_ will achieve _this_outcome_.
 We'll know that to be true when _this measurable outcome occurs._